Hannah Blum, Author of Halfway2Hannah

-She is a mental health advocate, writer and a creative director for Snow Media Productions based in Los Angeles.
+She is a mental health advocate, writer and the Creative Director for Snow Media Productions based in Los Angeles.
 You may have come across one of her viral quotes that she shares on social media.
-They have even caught the eye of various public figures, such as Bella Hadid who shared Hannah’s quote as a way to speak of their mental health.
-However, she remains loyal to her mental health community and feels that all shares, regardless of the person, are meaningful.
+They have even caught the eye of various public figures, such as Bella Hadid who shared Hannah’s quote as a way to speak about her mental health.

-Every person who shares my art is important, regardless of fame.
+Every person who shares my art is important.
 I am just happy Bella Hadid could use my words to open up about her mental health.

 In December 2019, Hannah published her first book, The Truth About Broken: The Unfixed Version of Self-Love.

 It’s a book about loving yourself even when you hate yourself.
 Each part is it’s own individual piece.
 It’s a collection of real stories that will hopefully inspire you to love yourself in a way you never believed possible.
 Loving the unfixed version of yourself.

 Hannah shares a different side of mental health, calling it out as a social justice issue.
 She has even spoken about how the wellness movement impact on people with mental illness in one of her biggest posts, The Wellness Movement’s Shaming of People With Mental Illness

 The mental health crisis is not just a health crisis, it’s a social injustice.
 People don’t want me to talk about it, because it calls out a lot of platforms, organizations and companies that profit off people remaining under the glass ceiling.